potatodudedude/ip/docs/README.md

 ## Formatting

-`CAPITALISED TERMS` in this guide represent the user's input parameters/
+`CAPITALISED TERMS` in this guide represent the user's input parameters.

-e.g. `todo NAME`, `NAME` is the user's given name, e.g. `todo Eat`
+e.g. `todo NAME`, `NAME` is the user's given name for the task, e.g. `todo Eat`

 `DATE` parameters need the form yyyy-mm-dd. e.g. `2025-03-12`